charlotte-ngs/charlotte-ngs.github.io/_posts/2016-02-11-wanted-elements-out-of-a-matrix.md

 The genetic relationship matrix (GRM) between $n$ individuals is a symmetric matrix of dimension $n\times n$.
 Certain software programs that are used to compute the GRM store the lower triangular part of the matrix in a vector.
 In case we want to know pairs of individuals that have genetic relationship coefficients above a certain threshold, we need to know the row- and column-indices of the original matrix where the coefficients above a certain threshold occur in the original GRM.

 ### Small example
 Let us try to explain the problem based on a small example.
-Suppose the GRM between a small number of individuals has the following structure
+Suppose the GRM between a small number of individuals has the following structure.
+For the purpose of this blog-post, we create a matrix based on random uniform numbers.
+Since the diagonals of a GRM are all larger than 1, we add 1 to the diagonal.

+{% highlight r %}
+set.seed(4321)
+nNrInd <- 6
+mGrmP <- matrix(runif(n = nNrInd * nNrInd), ncol = nNrInd)
+mGrm <- crossprod(mGrmP)/nNrInd
+diag(mGrm) <- 1+diag(mGrm)
+print(mGrm)
+{% endhighlight %}